dergigi/dergigi.github.io/bitcoin/lessons/ch1-00-philosophy.md

 The following lessons are about some of my assumptions which Bitcoin shattered, and the conclusions I arrived at.
-Philosophical questions of immutability, scarcity, locality, and identity are explored.
+Philosophical questions of immutability, scarcity, locality, and identity are explored in the first four lessons.

 {% include lesson-list.html chapter="1"%}